How to Increase Organic Traffic in 2023

 You might need to write content that is specific for each application, but there's a chance you've already got some content that will fill the requirement.

-Gaining backlinks in this manner, from authoritative sites, will drive more website traffic to your site as the search rankings of your content improves.
+Gaining backlinks in this manner, from authoritative sites, will drive more website visitors to your site as the search rankings of your content improve.

 Over time, the SEO landscape changes.
 Google is always looking at new ways, new algorithms, changes that will deliver its customers (searchers) the best result for their query.

 Not so long ago, it was believed (and evidence was collected to show this belief had merit) that content length had a very strong correlation to ranking position.
 The longer the article, the higher it would rank.

 In the quest to drive more visitors to a client's website driving them, many SEO experts took this knowledge and used it to their advantage.

 They researched several pieces of content that covered the topic they wanted to write about.
 They then analyzed these and built their own content that was bigger and (at the time that related to better) than the competitors.
 When you had this giant article, you would pitch it to the webmasters that link to the competition and suggest they link you your creation.

 This is what was known in SEO, as the skyscraper technique.

 Today, Google doesn't place so much weight on the length of content.
 Who wants to read 10,000 words about how to correctly sew a button on a shirt?